 - Community Treatment Agencies

 - Hospital/Clinical Settings

 Program of Studies

-The Non-Violent Crisis Intervention course (CONFMHN08) is offered every semester.
+CONFMHN08 Nonviolent Crisis Intervention is equivalent to CONF10004, and is offered every semester.
 Please check the Continuing Education catalogue for dates and times.

 Program Learning Outcomes, often referred to as ‘Program Standards', set out the essential learning that a student must achieve before being deemed ready to graduate.

 In many cases these program learning outcomes were developed by the Ministry of Training, Colleges and Universities (MTCU) in consultation with employers and educators who are experts in the program field.
 To ensure the outcomes remain current and in line with industry needs, we invite our employers, graduates working in the field and current students to re-examine and update them during regular, ongoing program review focus groups.

 An iPad or a MacBook purchase is required for the Autism and Behavioural Science Program.
 Access to an iPad or MacBook and program related software allows students to access tools needed for their learning.